 Now what benefits does all this provide us?
 Following these principles allows us to effectively choose between certain moves and sequences we may want to play out on the board during the game.
 This is very effective in providing that guidance.

 It is not clear why this theory works, but to have a better understanding of it here might be some listed reasons: so it goes back to playing a Positional Game, and it works concretely if you give it some thought.
 It might be because of the theory that the more open-ended and central the move is in the variational tree, the better opportunities you have.
 There exists the idea that the game is orderly in form, and that because of balance checks there exists a central path and route to go down in terms of choosing the best moves.
 This centralization theory exists at every layer and different playing levels.
 There is always a certain best move scenario which exists.
 This might be one of the reasons also why "standards" exist.
 In the past, the korean "fighting spirit" style stressed one key point: and that was that everything including the opening could be formulated orderly.
 However, it was done incorrectly even though the starting basis was correct and the key is not to read everything out plainly.
 The idea is to implement this positioning theory.
 This idea of an orderly universe or playing field may also revolutionize how academics work, and it is not a false guiding ideology nor an engineering approach.
-But, it is an integral concept of how you should work your way down from a centralized point instead of pursuing the scientific method.
+But, it is an integral concept of how you should work your way down from a centralized point while also pursuing the scientific method in further analysis of the position.
 Some may regard these as delusions but in reality if one approaches it correctly, it is merely a misconception that these certain "belief systems" are delusional starting points.

-As for Direction of Play, the author's opinion is that playing for defense is effective.
+As for Direction of Play, the author's opinion is that playing for defense can be effective.
 Playing a strong opening is a good idea in Go that will allow you to succeed.
 There have always been two different styles or thinking methods even in chess.
 Namely, there were those who concentrated on playing out the game following from a proper opening, and those who focused more on a highly calculative type of game.
 One is focused on playing a macro-oriented counting game by taking an approach to analyzing the game's framework.
 The other is to read variations out deeper and thereby reflects what some people can observe sometimes to be highly aggressive fighting games.
 What is ultimately key, however, is not the principle but the practice.
 Combine both aspects by utilizing a proper opening as the primary function while relying on reading as the proof.
 And it is about finding the one true best way to play that works.
 Note that a proper opening stance doesn't mean everything has to be orderly, it is simply an idea and fighting games could still well fall into this idea.
 Go is about finding accurate solutions and what works in actuality, but we must also keep in mind our guiding principles.
 It is about defensive play and deviating only when it's possible.

 By "defensive style", you should be passive with your moves and evaluate the framework of the game first rather than stemming from and beginning with local evaluation.
 Certain direction applications such as playing for corners first or considering influence over territory is at a more specific level and will not be described in this article.
 In reality, this article points out the general core mechanic that explains everything else including the above-said directional practical applications of theory.
 In fact, approaching corners first isn't mandatory, it is only effective.
 Learning about the opening first is more important for a beginner than corner joseki patterns, which is also fine but comes later.
 Turning points in the game are also covered by this theoretical mechanic.
 This is not just some guiding ideology.
 This is merely the principle of placing emphasis on the true definition of playing an opening game and the guiding principles for overall play.
 It can be said that principles are nothing without proof, however it can also be said that application is nothing without principles.
 Make sure your move is a principled move before reading out the details.
 Also choose the principled move that works well overall when you're unclear on where to go next.
 Or read things out and choose the more tactical and aggressive one if you are certain it will work when making your next move.
 These are the guidelines for a correct mindset when playing Go and removing the fear of the unknown.
 This theory itself is an explanation of the manifestation of this concrete mechanic found in Go and how it gives you more opportunities to fall back on from mistakes by playing open-ended moves.
 In order to completely understand this theory however, you'll have to dissect and figure out the specific reasons why it works yourself.
-To clarify, once again, this just explains how one goes about playing out a concrete positioning game, and this theory is simply an overall starting guideline to playing out a game of Go.
+It boils down to calculation and best-play scenarios, yes.
+But to clarify, once again, this just explains how one goes about playing out a concrete positioning game, and this theory is simply an overall starting guideline to playing out a game of Go.